kallimachos/sphinxmark/doc/index.rst

 .. important::

-   The extension provides a template css file that uses the specified image as the watermark for any area defined as ``div.body``.
-Sphinxmark does not work with themes that do not place body content in ``div.body``.
+   The extension provides a template css file that uses the specified image as the watermark for any area defined as ``div.body``. sphinxmark does not work with themes that do not place body content in ``div.body``.
 For this reason, sphinxmark does not work with ``sphinx_rtd_theme``.